margaretseiche/07162020-EmployeeDirectory2/README.md

 * The tests all pass.
 (I had to rework the tests, because I split name into firstname and lastname, so had errors on Employee.test.js until I added the correct components for each test.
 So actually, going through that, I understand tests a little more.)

+* To run the program, in Gitbash or Terminal
+1) npm i
+2) node app.js
+3) After completing the questions, open 'team.html' in output